lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 To use Sasl authentication to autologin to an account no matter which nickname you want to use :menuselection:`File --> Networks --> Configure networks` to bring up a network configuration dialog.
 Click on the autoidentify tab and press the checkbox for use SASL authentication.
 Enter your username on the IRC network in the username text field.
 Input your password into the password field so that you know how to auto identifify.
 You can also autoidentify without  using sasl by clicking the Top checkbox.
 Nickserv is a sensible default for what the services is but it may be different on different servers and put your password in where you autoidentify.

 .. image:: quassel_irc.png

+To ignore a really annoying user you can on the nicks bar on the right hand side right click ignore and then select a user to ingore so you will not hear them in irc.
+If you realize you want to talk to them again Right click the same username and uncheck the checkbox for the ignore rule you created.
+You also can switch between multiple channels with :kbd:`Alt + up arrow` to move up or :kbd:`Alt + Down arrow` to move down.
+To go to the next active chat press :kbd:`Alt + Right` or to go to the previous active chat :kbd:`Alt + Left`.

 If you want to have settings for automatic recoonecting :menuselection:`File --> Network --> Configure network` and slect the Connection tab.
 The checkbox for auto reconnect will automatically rejoin chats if you get disconnected.
 The wait filed shows how long to between the retries between each try.
 The checkbox for rejoin all channels after reconnecting lets you rejoin all of your channels without having to manual rejoin each.
 The number of retries is how many times to retry to connect before stopping.
 To have an unlimited number of retries click the unlimited number of checkboxes.